 Accessibility at Riveredge

-Click below for the link to Access Ability Wisconsin’s website, where you can learn about the process of reserving the chair for yourself or a loved one, and hit the trails!
+Click below to go to the Riveredge All Terrain Wheelchair page, where you can learn about the process of reserving the chair for yourself or a loved one, and hit the trails!

 FINANCIAL ASSISTANCE for memberships and camp